-In May 2015, the FASB issued ASU No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) (ASU 2015-07).
+In May 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent) (ASU 2015-07).
 ASU 2015-07 removes the requirement to include investments in the fair value hierarchy for which fair value is measured using the net asset value per share practical expedient under ASC 820.
 ASU 2015-07 is effective for the Foundation's fiscal year ending December 31, 2017 with early adoption permitted.
-The Foundation is currently evaluating the impact the adoption of this pronouncement will have on the consolidated financial statements.
+The Foundation adopted ASU 2015-07 retroactively in its December 31, 2016 consolidated financial statements.
+See impacts of adoption in presentation of the fair value of investments recorded at net asset value per share in note 3.